lonce/sonyGanFork/README.md

 # sonyGanForked

  This repo is a fork of [Comparing-Representations-for-Audio-Synthesis-using-GANs](https://github.com/SonyCSLParis/Comparing-Representations-for-Audio-Synthesis-using-GANs).
 The requirements and install procedure are different from the original so that it works and is sharable assuming you are running on nvidia graphics cards and have [nvidia-docker](https://github.com/NVIDIA/nvidia-docker)  installed.

-# Install
+# The dataset
+You can run some test using the same dataset used by the Sony folks:  the [Nsynth datasaet](https://magenta.tensorflow.org/datasets/nsynth).
+Scroll down to 'Files' and grab the json/wav version of the 'Train' set (A training set with 289,205 examples).
+It's big, something approaching 20Gb.

+___
+___

+# <span style="color:maroon"> DOCKER </span>
+This section is for running in an nvidia-docker container.
+For running in a Singularity container (used on NUS atlas machines), see <span style="color:maroon"> SINGULARITY </span> below.
+## <span style="color:maroon"> Install </span>
 0) install [nvidia-docker](https://github.com/NVIDIA/nvidia-docker)
 1) Build the image foo with tag bar:
 ```